Who we are

 Commitment for Life is the world development programme of the United Reformed Church.
-We encourage participating churches to take action, pray and give for people across the world but especially in our four partner countries of Bangladesh, Central America, Israel and the occupied Palestinian territory and Zimbabwe.
-We work in partnership with Christian Aid and The World Development Movement raising over half a million pounds a year from contributing churches.
-To find out more about the programme, visit the resouces page and look at the Intro leaflet or pack or watch this video on .
-Use the menu bar opposite to find the resources and ideas you need to bring the programme to life in your Church.
+We encourage participating churches to take action, pray and give for people across the world but especially in our four partner countries/region of Bangladesh, Central America(Honduras, Guatemala.
+Nicaragua and El Salvador), Israel and the occupied Palestinian territory and Zimbabwe.
+We work in partnership with Christian Aid and Global Justice Now (formerly The World Development Movement) raising around half a million pounds a year from contributing churches.
+To find out more about the programme, visit the resources page and look at the Intro Leaflet.
+Use the menu bar to your right to find resources and ideas to bring the programme to life in your Church.